WORLD CINEMA PRODUCED BY FRANCE SERIES

-Each year, several films around the world are developed, produced or co-produced by French production companies: COLCOA dedicates an evening to these films to highlight the support of French industry to World Cinema.
+Each year, several films around the world are developed, produced or co-produced by French producers: COLCOA dedicates an evening to these films to highlight the support of French industry to World Cinema.